datashines/datashines.github.io/_posts/2019-05-11-Semantic-Search-Using-Word-Mover-Distance.md

 ![]({{ site.baseurl }}/data/2019-05-11-Semantic-Search-Using-Word-Mover-Distance/freespeech.png)

- 3. casteism - Surprisingly the results of this query gets the most relevant articles and the best part is : none of those articles even have the word "caste" in them, let alone "casteism".
+ 3. casteism - Surprisingly the results of this query gets the most relevant articles and the best part is that none of those articles even have the word "caste" in them, let alone "casteism".

 ![]({{ site.baseurl }}/data/2019-05-11-Semantic-Search-Using-Word-Mover-Distance/casteism.png)